 Jenner's tweet was retweeted again the other day by someone I follow, serving as a reminder of how the sort of influence perpetrated by both Quintana and Jenner (humorously, no doubt) forms an integral part of how we process the information we consume daily.
 The impact of that influence on our decision-making is not insignificant.

-With the amount of misinformation making its way onto our timelines, exacerbated by events such as far-reaching referendums and elections over the past few years, it's worthwhile pausing and reflecting on what is driving our perceptions.
+With the amount of misinformation making its way onto our timelines, it's worthwhile pausing and reflecting on what is driving our perceptions.

 Our busy lives mean that there are not many opportunities to "reverse-engineer" our thought processes.
 Time-permitting, however, it's important to do so, in order to ensure that the decisions and choices we make are based on fact, rather than stories we tell ourselves or told to us by others.